ulixee/platform/cloud/ROADMAP-Cloud.md

 ## 2.2 - Support Payment Wall
 Long-term this will hold the code for creating, submitting, and tracking blocks on the chain.
 Short-term this will have a single latestBlock endpoint that returns the latest generated block.
 This adds support for Datastores that want to add a payment.
-It will require Runner queries to contain a payment token, validate that payment tokens are from a trusted source before processing, and upon successful completion of the query, the Server will settle the transaction with the Sidechain.
+It will require Extractor queries to contain a payment token, validate that payment tokens are from a trusted source before processing, and upon successful completion of the query, the Server will settle the transaction with the Sidechain.
 [x] Sidechain verification
 [x] Mainchain Module
 [x] Payments Module